Manish3234/WTP-Converter-/README.md

 ---

-## ⭐ If You Find This Project Useful

-If this project helped you, consider giving the repository a ⭐ on GitHub.
+## 📜 License

+This project is intended for educational and personal use.

+If you plan to distribute the project publicly, consider adding an open-source license such as the **MIT License**.